 Glenn Altschuler is dean of the School of Continuing Education and Summer Sessions, and the Thomas and Dorothy Litwin Professor of American Studies at Cornell University.
 He received his Ph.D. in American history from Cornell in 1976 and has been an administrator and teacher at Cornell since 1981.
-He is the author or co-author of nine books and five hundred essays and reviews.
+He is the author or co-author of ten books and more than eight hundred essays and reviews.

 An animating force in the program in American studies at Cornell, Glenn has won several awards for teaching and undergraduate advising, including the Clark Teaching Award, the Donna and Robert Paul Award for Excellence in Faculty Advising, the Kendall S. Carpenter Memorial Award for Outstanding Advising, and the Stephen H. Weiss Presidential Fellowship.

 In this CornellCast video, Glenn talks about how some rappers "revised, rewrote, and recycled history," thereby contributing to the spread of anti-Semitism.